 Negative Gearing Myth #1: Negative Gearing Promotes Increased Supply of Homes

 Statistically speaking, over 90% of mortgages are approved for existing homes rather than new ones.
-Therefore, negative gearing has little to no effect on the new housing supply.
+Therefore, negative gearing in Australia has little to no effect on the new housing supply.

 Negative Gearing Myth #2: Negative Gearing Decreases Rent